-On occasion, Microsoft Hosted Exchange or Microsoft Office 365 email users may have an input box pop up requesting that you enter your username or email address and your password.
+On occasion, Microsoft Hosted Exchange or Microsoft Office 365 email users (or nearly any email users, for that matter) may have an input box pop up requesting that you enter your username or email address and your password.

 At times this can persist and become most annoying.
 This creates even more difficulty if the wrong password is entered and may even result in you getting locked out of your account.

 Here are a few things that can affect email, and contribute to frustrating experiences with email credential pop up boxes.

 Don’t be fooled into thinking that because you can bring up Google or other websites that your email should then work flawlessly.
 Email happens on different ports than websites.
 And email has far more synchronization (back and forth between the server and your location) than websites.
 This means email is susceptible to your upload speed, whereas website viewing is generally not.

 Most Internet users are on what’s called asynchronous service.
 That’s a fancy phrase that just means the speed your computer can download things from the Internet is much faster than the speed your computer can upload things to the other end.
 And when I say “much faster” I mean a really lot faster.
 So this can affect email far more often than website surfing.

 When you are getting the password pop up with a wired router it might be caused by intermittent Internet connectivity issues.
 This is when an occasional or intermittent disruption occurs in your Internet connection.
 Disruptions in the range of even milliseconds can cause issues.

 These are, unfortunately, fairly common in some rural areas.
 Such issues can also depend on the type of service you have.